Herbert Grönemeyer: Career

 In 1984, Grönemeyer first met success as a musician with the release of 4630 Bochum which became the best-selling album in Germany that year, particularly supported by the singles "Männer" and "Flugzeuge im Bauch".
 A year later Grönemeyer appeared in the TV-movie Väter und Söhne, co-starring Julie Christie, Burt Lancaster and Bruno Ganz.
 Grönemeyer took part in Germany's first major AIDS charity organized by the famous gay rights activist Rosa von Praunheim.
-In his next albums Sprünge (1986) and Ö (1988), he increasingly expressed his political opinion, criticising the government under German Chancellor Helmut Kohl.
+In his next albums Sprünge (1986), he increasingly expressed his political opinion, criticising the government under German Chancellor Helmut Kohl.
 In 1986, Grönemeyer performed at the Anti-WAAhnsinns Festival against nuclear power and he composed the film score for the TV film Sommer in Lesmona, for which he received the Adolf Grimme Award in gold.
-The release of his first English album What's all this was followed by a tour through Canada, where it had success in the charts.
+Grönemeyer's next album Ö (1988) saw also the release of an English version, titled What's all this, followed by a tour through Canada, where it had success in the charts.
 After the Berlin Wall had fallen Grönemeyer released the album Luxus in which he addressed the feelings in East and West Germany.

 More than 600,000 people saw the following tour.
 In 1994, Grönemeyer was the first non-English-speaking artist who was invited by MTV to do an unplugged concert.
 Four years later, Grönemeyer moved to London and released Bleibt alles anders (Everything Remains Different).
 He also founded his own record label, Grönland Records.
 In the same year, his brother Wilhelm and his wife Anna died of cancer (both dying within four days of each other); it took Grönemeyer a year to resume his work.
 In 2000, he recorded a concert with a philharmonic orchestra and released the DVD Stand der Dinge (State of Affairs).

 In August 2002, he released his album Mensch (Human) which was awarded Platinum even before release due to advance orders.
 The single "Mensch" became Grönemeyer's first number one hit in Germany and 1.5 million people saw the 2-year tour.
 In 2004 and 2006 Grönemeyer recorded songs for the Olympic Games in Athens ("Everlasting") and the 2006 FIFA World Cup in Germany ("Celebrate the Day"), respectively.